Banzobotic/dymaxilang/readme.md

 Sadly, the pursuit of perfection comes at a cost.
 It turns out that requiring two hashmap accesses to access a single value is really inefficient if that data could have been stored in a list.
 Computing how many of the first 4 million numbers are prime took 1.4 seconds in python but 2.9 seconds in dymaxilang.

 According to the committee, a more representative example is 2024 Advent of Code Day 1 (because it offered a more favourable result).
-With input was repeated 10 times to get a more measurable runtime, the python program took 1.6 seconds, while the dymaxilang program took 2.3 seconds.
+With the input repeated 10 times to get a more measurable runtime, the python program took 1.6 seconds, while the dymaxilang program took 2.3 seconds.
 The committee considers this performance tradeoff acceptable in the pursuit of perfection.

 All programs mentioned, including their python counterparts, can be found in [examples](examples).